Gareth Farry Gareth Farry

 Part of Technology Architecture

-What began as a research question in early 2024 – can a global human rights movement govern itself through decentralised infrastructure? – is now a live pilot.
+What began as a research question in early 2024 – can a global human rights movement coordinate participation, governance, and collective action through decentralised infrastructure? – has since evolved into one of the most comprehensive explorations of DAO governance undertaken within an international human rights organisation.

 By sharing our expertise and knowledge in HRE, we aim to empower individuals to make informed decisions and take meaningful actions to uphold human rights.
 This, in turn, will elevate human rights advocacy, provide indicators for social impact in the human rights arena, strengthen the Amnesty movement, and broaden reach and diversity.